CMPSC403-AlleghenyCollege-Fall2021/course_information/README.md

 #### Classroom ethics

 The discipline of computer science, like many others, encourages its members to act according to discipline-specific ethics.
 I encourage you to take time to review the Association for Computing Machinery (ACM) [Code of Ethics](https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-booklet.pdf).
+In addition, students in this class are required to act within the bounds established by the [Course Community Guidelines](https://github.com/CMPSC403-AlleghenyCollege-Fall2021/community_guidelines).
+Each violation to the course guidelines will result in a warning from the instructor; after two such warnings, the grade of the assignment during which a violation was detected will be reduced.

 ### Assistance